sergiud/rebuttal/README.md

 The `rebuttal` environment can contain several blocks that refer to editor's or specific reviewers' comments and your replies to referees' comments.
-Specifically, the `rebuttal` environment is expected to contain a `comment` and an `answer` environment.
+Specifically, the environment is expected to contain a `comment` and an `answer` environment.
 The general layout looks as follows:

 ```latex
 \begin{rebuttal}[Editor's Comments]